5 Best Loom for Weaving Scarves in 2024

 Features

-- Weaving Width: 10 inches (25cm)
+- Weaving Width: 10 inches (25.4cm)

-- Item Weight: 3 pounds
+- Item Weight: 3 pounds (1.36kg)

-- Material: Solid Natural Silver Beech Timber
+- Material: Solid Natural Silver Beech Timber (FSC certified)

-- Assembly: Required
+- Assembly: Required (15-20 minutes)

-- Built-in second heddle option
+- Heddles: Built-in second heddle option (accommodates up to 4 heddles)

 Ashford SampleIt offers a natural wood loom with a compact and lightweight design.
-It’s easy to use, and the natural timber finish gives it a rustic touch.
+It is easy to use, and the natural timber finish gives it a rustic touch.
 The loom is portable and lightweight, making it ideal for travel or taking to classes.
 It is a great loom for beginners and experienced weavers alike.

 The SampleIt is a perfect loom for a person who has a small space to weave in or someone who wants to weave on a whim while at a festival or a friend’s house.
 This beginner weaving loom is a versatile loom because the weaver can weave with one or two harnesses and add an extra set of heddles to create the back shed for two-color weaving.